Fruitvale Oil Field: Geology

 The Fruitvale Field is in a sedimentary basin in which the beds dip slightly to the west.
 The topmost sedimentary unit, the Kern River Formation, is young – of Pleistocene age – and not oil-bearing.
 Underneath this alluvial layer, which is over 3000 ft thick, and over millions of years, oil has collected in a series of structural traps, typically where an oil-bearing unit is topped by an impermeable one, and blocked up-dip by another impermeable structure placed there by faulting.
 The most productive geologic formations, from top to bottom, include the Pliocene Etchegoin Formation, Pliocene-Miocene Chanac Formation, the Miocene 42-O Sand, and the Miocene Santa Margarita Formation.
 Many of these formations are productive oil-bearing units elsewhere in the Central Valley, for their geographic coverage is wide, and many structural and stratigraphic trap types exist throughout the province.

 The field is divided conventionally into two significant areas: the large Main Area on the east and south, and the much smaller Calloway Area on the northwest.
 At the west edge of the field is the small and abandoned Greenacres Area, which was marginally productive, between 1953 and 1969.

 A total of five oil pools are distinguished within the Main Area.
 In order of discovery, they are the Mason-Parker, Martin, and Kernco (all February 1928), Santa Margarita (December 1929), and Fairhaven (March 1936).
 Oil is found at depths ranging from 3000 to 4000 feet.
 In the Calloway Area, two pools are identified but production data is commingled; they are named for their petroleum-bearing unit, the 42-0/42-7 Sand.
 This area was not discovered until 1957.

-Signal Oil & Gas Co. drilled the deepest well in the field, reaching a depth of 11577 ft, and encountering the granitic basement rocks, probably of Jurassic age.
+Signal Oil & Gas. drilled the deepest well in the field, reaching a depth of 11577 ft, and encountering the granitic basement rocks, probably of Jurassic age.